Rouge FM

-Rouge FM is a network of French-language adult contemporary radio stations broadcasting throughout Quebec, Canada.
+Rouge FM (or Rouge) is a network of French-language adult contemporary radio stations broadcasting throughout Quebec, Canada.
 Established in 1990 as RockDétente, they are owned by Bell Media.

-All "Rouge FM" stations broadcast in the same markets as Bell's mainstream rock network, Énergie, although Énergie also has a few stations in markets not served by "Rouge FM".
+All "Rouge" stations broadcast in the same markets as Bell's mainstream rock network, "Énergie", although Énergie also has a few stations in markets not served by "Rouge FM".

-Although the stations concentrate on French adult contemporary music, it would mix in English music as well, much like Cogeco's "Rythme FM" network, which has fewer stations than "Rouge FM".
+Although the stations concentrate on French adult contemporary music, it would mix in English music as well (especially in areas outside of Montreal and Ottawa, where English radio service is not available) much like Cogeco's "Rythme FM" network, which has fewer stations than "Rouge".
 The flagship radio station is Montreal's CITE-FM.
 The Astral jingles on this network are different from the adult hits jingles used by Astral's English-language adult contemporary stations, nut the network uses a very relaxing acoustic tune.

 On August 18, 2011, at 4:00 p.m.
-EDT, all RockDétente stations were rebranded as Rouge FM, when the longtime "RockDétente" branding was retired after a 21-year run.
+EDT, all RockDétente stations were rebranded as "Rouge FM", when the longtime "RockDétente" branding was retired after a 21-year run.
 On most stations, the last song as "RockDétente" was "Pour que tu m'aimes encore" by Celine Dion, followed by a tribute of the branding.
-The first song under Rouge FM was "I Gotta Feeling" by Black Eyed Peas.
+The first song under "Rouge" was "I Gotta Feeling" by Black Eyed Peas.